johnalison/WorkingPhilosophy/BookNotes/CaesarAndChrist.md

 - Sulla was unique in his origins, character and fate.
 Boor poor, he became the defender of the aristocracy, as the aristocratic Gcacchi, Drusi, and Caesar became leaders of the poor.

 - Had his patience and insight equaled his ruthlessness and courage, Sulla might have saved Rome a half centrury of chaos and given her in 80 BC the peace and security, order and prosperity, that Augustus would bring back from Actium.
 He restored the old when he should have created the new.
-Under sulla, antiquity had never known so rich, so powerful, and so corrupt a government.
+Under sulla, antiquity had never known so rich, so and so corrupt a government.

 - Virtue lies not in the fear of the gods, nor in the timid shunning of pleasure; it lies in the harmonious operation of the senses and faculties guided by reason.
 Some men wear out their lives for the sake of a statue and fame, but the real wealth of man is to live simply with a mind at peace"  - Lucretius